-Write a thank you email (and make it short, unique and personal.
+Write a “Thank You” email (and make it short, unique and personal.
 We suggest using these guidelines).

-Look for upcoming campus visits or info sessions where the employer will be in town via the Events tab on Handshake so you can visit them with in person.
+Look for upcoming campus visits or info sessions where the employer will be in town via the Events tab on

 Connect with the interviewer or recruiter via LinkedIn.